atomix/atomix/README.md

 ### Snapshots
 In order to ensure [logs](#logs) do not grow too large for the disk, CopyCat replicas periodically take and persist snapshots of the [state machine](#state-machines) state.
-In CopyCat, when a snapshot is taken, the snapshot is appended to the local log, and all committed entries are subsequently removed from the log.
+CopyCat manages snapshots using a method different than is described in the original Raft paper.
+Rather than persisting snapshots to separate snapshot files and replicating snapshots using an additional RCP method, CopyCat appends snapshots directly to the log.
+This allows CopyCat to minimize complexity by transfering snapshots as a normal part of log replication.

 Normally, when a node crashes and recovers, it restores its state using the latest snapshot and then rebuilds the rest of its state by reapplying committed [command](#commands) entries.